davidsgoncalves/quiz-dz/README.md

 ### Installing

-Don't need installation instruction, to run the application, you only have to run "app.rb" in root.
+Don't need installation instruction to run the application, you only have to run "app.rb" in root.

 ```
 ruby app.rb